-Here is a list of best unexplored locations in India which have a surprise for everybody to indulge into and have a great time exploring the hidden gems.
+Here is a list of the top 30 unique places to visit in India, with surprises for everybody to indulge in and have a great time exploring the hidden gems.

 - Gurez Valley, Kashmir